Frequently Asked Questions: The MSA Program

 What are the deadlines for application submission?

-We will begin accepting applications on June 3, 2019 for the MSA Class of 2021, which begins studies in June 2020.
+We are currently accepting applications for admission to MSA Class of 2021, which begins studies in June 2020.
 International applicants should apply by December 15 to meet the Graduate School’s priority deadline.
 Domestic applicants should apply by one of the three deadlines detailed here.
 All available seats are filled by the end of April.

 Do I need to complete all prerequisites before applying to the program?

-You may submit your application concurrent with prerequisite class attendance.
-You should inform us of any coursework you are taking and will need to provide a transcript once you have completed the course.
+You may complete prerequisite coursework concurrent with your application.
+You should inform us of any in-progress coursework and will need to provide a transcript once you have completed the course.